dheerajshenoy/Counselr/README.md

 * Changed the appearance of login/signup page buttons
 * Login/Signup page validation handling
 * Text overlay for slideshow
+* Beautiful shadow effects on hover for buttons

 # TODO